 In nearby Hunterdon County where Vliettetown Road reaches the Black River, a section of the Black River Road has been constructed aligned on the right of way.
 In Whitehouse Station, the railroad's western terminus, some of the right of way between municipal ballfields and the site of a trestle over the Rockaway Creek is used often as fishing access.
 Many other sections are now recognizable only because fiber-optic wire has been laid under the rail bed.
 The tracks crossed what is now US Rt.
 22 in the short section where it is co-aligned with County Route 523 at Whitehouse Station.

 The Little Railroad That Couldn't lives on, if only for hikers, cyclists and patrons of local lore.
 Take a walk and imagine the slow moving locomotive rocking back and forth on its way through the countryside.

 Thanks to reader Gerry Geisler who sent us these photos from his collection.

 Top: A bond from the Rockaway Valley Morristown Extension Railroad Company.
 Bond Number 4, issued in 1892.
 With the failure of the peach crops the RVRR looked to the revenue that could be generated by soliciting less than carload business into Morristown, NJ.
 The only problem was that downtown Morristown was already directly served by the DL&W Railroad, while the Rockaway Valley ended near the edge of town.
 The Morristown Extension was an attempt to extend the railroad directly into downtown Morristown in order to more directly compete with the DL&W.

-Above top: A stock certificate from the Rockaway Valley Railroad
+Right: A stock certificate from the Rockaway Valley Railroad

 stock issue of 1888.
 Total capitalization was $60,000, an extremely